Reading Time: < 1 minute

-“The cash you can generate from selling a little ground could be a game changer.
+“The cash you can generate from selling land could be a game changer.
 First, it will supply working capital to strengthen your operation.
 Second, it will better position you to capitalize on the opportunities that come during tough times,” says Peter Martin

 , principal and ag consultant at K·Coe Isom.